As of 24 September 2020, 12pm, the Ministry of Health (MOH) has confirmed 15 new cases of COVID-19 infection in Singapore.

 Among the cases:

-All of them had been placed on 14-day Stay-Home Notice (SHN) upon arrival in Singapore, and were serving their SHN at dedicated facilities.
+All of them had been placed on 14-day Stay-Home Notice (SHN) upon arrival in Singapore, and were tested while serving their SHN at dedicated facilities.

-Overall, the number of new cases in the community has decreased, from an average of 5 cases per day in the week before, to an average of 2 per day in the past week.
-The number of unlinked cases in the community has also decreased, from an average of 3 cases per day in the week before, to an average of 1 per day in the past week.
+Overall, the number of new cases in the community has remained stable at an average of fewer than 1 case per day in the past 2 weeks.
+The number of unlinked cases in the community has also remained stable at an average of fewer than 1 case per day in the past 2 weeks.

-Of the new cases, 99% are linked to known clusters, while the rest are pending contact tracing.
+Of the new cases, 73% are imported or linked to known cases/ clusters, while the rest are pending contact tracing.

-Most of the 115 confirmed cases who are still in hospital are stable or improving.
-1 is in critical condition in the intensive care unit.
+Most of the 28 confirmed cases who are still in hospital are stable or improving.
+None is in the intensive care unit.

 27 have passed away from complications due to COVID-19 infection.